GLOSSARY @F-L-O-W

 amygdala (pl., ae)

-named by Daniel Goleman, bypasses the reasoning cortex and
+by Daniel Goleman, bypasses the reasoning cortex and goes straight to

-goes straight to the amydala often leading to an
+the amygdala often leading to an undifferentiated, disproportionate

 analysis of variance